vppillai/h3Docs/apps/firmware_update/readme.md

 The "src" folder inside "WINCXXXX_FIRMWARE_UPDATE_PROJECT" contains a list of batch (.bat) script files which are used to trigger a WINC serial flash download.
 * Ensure that the SAM Xplained Pro board is connected to PC via debug USB port.
 * The virtual EDBG COM port of the board is now listed in the device manager.
-* Run the sam_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.
+* Run the samxxx_xplained_pro_firmware_update.bat script that corresponds to connected Xplained board.
-* These sam_xplained_pro_firmware_update.bat scripts will take care of the following jobs:
-    * Program Serial Bridge application
-    * Prepare compound programmable binary image
-    * Program the prepared binary image in to WINC device.

 The script will print the following message in the successful case.